Anshul391/CSS143BackStage/exams/final/readme.md

 **5. (2pt) Suppose you accidently added a .class file to your github repository.
-Describe the steps you'd take to remove this file from the repo?**
+Describe the steps you'd take to remove this file from your github repo?**

 ```bash